typst/typst/docs/src/guides/guide-for-latex-users.md

 | [Absolute length]($type/length)      | `{12pt}`, `{5in}`, `{0.3cm}`, ... |
 | [Relative length]($type/ratio)       | `{65%}`                           |

+Each of these data types corresponds to a specific format of input, as demonstrated in the 'Example' column.

 The difference between content and string is that content can contain markup, including function calls, while a string really is just a sequence of characters.
-You can use [operators]($scripting/#operators) like `+` for summation and `==` for equality on these types like you would in a conventional programming language instead of using `\addtocounter` or `\ifnum`.
-You can even define [variables]($scripting/#bindings) and do computations with them.
+Various [operators]($scripting/#operators) such as `+` for adding things together or `==` for checking the equality between two variables behave similar to many other popular programming languages, so there is no need for an `\addtocounter` or `\ifnum` macro.
+You can define also define your own [variables]($scripting/#bindings) and do computations on them.

 In order to specify values of any of these types, you have to be in code mode!

 ### Commands to affect the remaining document { #rules }
-In LaTeX, some commands like `\textbf{bold text}` are passed their argument in curly braces and only affect that argument whereas other commands like `\bfseries bold text` act as switches and change the appearance of all following content in the document or the current scope (denoted by a set of curly braces).
+In LaTeX, some commands like `\textbf{bold text}` are passed their argument in curly braces and only affect that argument.
+Other commands such as `\bfseries bold text` act as switches, altering the visual presentation of all subsequent content within the document or the current scope.

-In Typst, functions can be used in both ways: With effects applying until the end of the document or block or just to its arguments.
+In Typst, functions can be used to affect the appearance for the remainder of the document, a block (or scope), or just its arguments.
 For example, `[#text(weight: "bold")[bold text]]` will only embolden its argument, while `[#set text(weight: "bold")]` will embolden any text until the end of the current block, or, if there is none, document.
-The effects of a function are immediately obvious depending on if it is used in a call or a [set rule.]($styling/#set-rules)
+The effects of a function are immediately obvious based on whether it is used in a call or a [set rule.]($styling/#set-rules)

 ```example